zautumnz/cozy/README.md

   * returns the type of a variable.

-The following functions are also part of our standard library, but are implemented in 100% pure monkey:
+The following functions are also part of our standard library, but are implemented in 100% pure cozy:

 * `first`
   * yield the first element of array.